Theses

 Master Theses

 Topics for your master thesis are not offered in advance, but have to be suggested by the students and developed in cooperation with Prof. Dr. Dräger or the employees of the institute.
-In general, we only support empirical master theses in the context of money and international finance.

 If you want to write your master thesis at the Institute of Money and International Finance, please send a short E-Mail to Prof. Dr. Dräger, which includes your prefered starting date and topic suggestion.
 Alternatively, you can visit the office hour as well.